 The webcast, originally recorded on March 10, 2012 is now available on demand.
 The Council of Institutional Investors (CII) is an association of more than 135 public pension funds, corporate and labor funds, and foundations and endowments with combined assets in excess of $4 trillion.
 Sands Capital has actively contributed to CII’s Spring conference programming for the last three years.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 This material may contain forward-looking statements, which are subject to uncertainty and contingencies outside of Sands Capital’s control.
 Readers should not place undue reliance upon these forward-looking statements.
 There is no guarantee that Sands Capital will meet its stated goals.
 Past performance is not indicative of future results.
 You should not assume that any investment is or will be profitable.
-GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Report.
+GIPS® Reports and additional disclosures for the related composites may be found in the Sands Capital GIPS Report.

 This site may contain links to other websites, including links to the websites of companies that provide related information, products, and services.
 Such external internet addresses contain information created, published, maintained, or otherwise posted by institutions or organizations independent of Sands Capital.
 These links are solely for the convenience of visitors to this site, and the inclusion of such links does not imply an affiliation, sponsorship, or endorsement.